When Fourth-Down Gambles Pay Off—and When They Don't

 The For the Boys thing is just one example of how things in Tennessee are starting to fit together into one of the better stories of this NFL season at the quarter-pole.
 You might not have noticed the Titans much before yesterday.
 But you should probably start paying attention.

-Week 4 is in the books, and we’re down to two unbeaten, and there’s only one winless team left—meaning we go into October with 29 teams within two games of each other.
+Week 4 is in the books, and we’re down to two unbeaten teams and one winless team left—meaning we go into October with 29 teams within two games of each other.
 That’s to say, we don’t know much yet, even if there is a lot to get to today, including:

 • The fourth-down call that didn’t go quite as well for the offense in Indianapolis as it did for the Titans, and why that may have saved the Texans season, at least for now.